-- The parties agree to address RttT elements, including but not limited to, intervention models for Ohio Department of Education-identified low performing schools and/or other schools identified by the district; employee evaluation processes; student growth and data measures; district, school and classroom level data; and equitable 15 distribution and assignment of staff.
-All provisions related to RttT as agreed to by the Board and CFT shall expire 16 at the conclusion of RttT funding unless otherwise agreed to by the parties. - d.
-School Performance Committee 18 - On behalf of the district, a joint committee of the EIP, will address and review the district's schools' performance with special emphasis on high needs schools. - It shall be a joint committee of the EIP with ten (10) members, five (5) appointed by the Superintendent and five 21 (5) appointed by the Federation President.
+- 10 The EIP shall review annually the existence of joint committees. - 11The EIP will monitor joint committees which currently exist and take action on their reports, with the following12exceptions: Peer Review Panel, Career in Teaching Panel and Appeals Panel, Teacher Allocation Committee,13Employee Benefits Committee, Cincinnati Teachers Professional Development Panel, and the Health & Safety14Committee. - When a committee has been charged with making recommendations to the Superintendent, the Superintendent shall respond to the committee stating his/her intentions regarding the report. - The Board and the Federation are committed to having membership on joint committees reflect the diversity in the community, staff, and student population as well as representation by teaching fields, grade levels and/or professional roles. - b.
+State and Federal Funds - The EIP shall review programs supported by state and federal grants and approve plans regarding the best educational use of these funds.
+Funds shall include Title I and Title VI programs, Impact Aid, and Educational Mobility Funds, as well as other state and federal grants which may become available to the district.
+The EIP may establish committees in regard to specific programs referred to above.
+These committees shall be established in conformity with the state and/or federal requirements for stakeholder participation in program design. - 26 c.
+School Performance Committee - 27 On behalf of the district, a joint committee of the EIP, will address and review the district's schools' performance 28 with special emphasis on high needs schools. - It shall be a joint committee of the EIP with ten (10) members, five (5) appointed by the Superintendent and five (5) appointed by the Federation President.
 Members shall serve terms no longer than four (4) consecutive years.
-22 The co-chairs of the committee shall also be members of the EIP.
-Recommendations of the Team go to the EIP.
-23 - Both parties will share responsibility for bringing innovative ideas as soon as possible to the committee for review 24 25 by the EIP.
-The Superintendent and Federation President shall mutually establish timelines for review of these innovative concepts.
-26 - In the context of analyzing schools' needs, pursuant to §155.6, the committee shall report to the EIP regarding 27 new program initiatives, innovative program designs and alternate structures or organizations.
-28 - The Superintendent will, upon direction of the Board, review new models and determine school structures in order 29 to develop a more expansive range of options for students, parents and teachers.
-30 - 4.
-Curriculum Councils 31
+The co-chairs of the committee shall also be members of the EIP.
+Recommendations of the Team go to the EIP. - Both parties will share responsibility for bringing innovative ideas as soon as possible to the committee for review by the EIP.
+The Superintendent and Federation President shall mutually establish timelines for review of these innovative concepts. - In the context of analyzing schools' needs, pursuant to \$155.6, the committee shall report to the EIP regarding new program initiatives, innovative program designs and alternate structures or organizations. - The Superintendent will, upon direction of the Board, review new models and determine school structures in order to develop a more expansive range of options for students, parents and teachers. - 39 4.
+Curriculum Councils

-Curriculum Councils are elected bodies established by the Federation to represent teachers in the various subject areas as 32 well as support service professionals.
-Curriculum Councils will work cooperatively with the Superintendent's Designee 33 and other appropriate administrative units to develop and maintain high quality curriculum, assessment instruments and 34 practices, and select and/or create high quality teaching materials.
-Curriculum Councils will provide teachers for textbook 35 selection committees and for development or revision of curriculum and assessment instruments.
-36
+40 Curriculum Councils are elected bodies established by the Federation to represent teachers in the various subject areas as 41 well as support service professionals.
+Curriculum Councils will work cooperatively with the Superintendent's Designee 42 and other appropriate administrative units to develop and maintain high quality curriculum, assessment instruments and 43 practices, and select and/or create high quality teaching materials.
+Curriculum Councils will provide teachers for 44 textbook selection committees and for development or revision of curriculum and assessment instruments.